We know our prospective law students have many questions about law school in general and about Michigan Law in particular.

 • How do I apply as a transfer student?

 The law school accepts transfer students for the fall semester only, and applications for transfer students are accepted between May 1 and July 14.
 Candidates for transfer admission must have completed the equivalent of the first year of law school (at least 28 credits).
-They must complete the application and provide five items: a complete first-year transcript; if that transcript does not include class rank, a letter indicating the applicant’s class rank; the first page of the applicant’s CAS report; a letter of good standing from the dean; and a letter of recommendation from a professor at their current law school.
+They must complete the application and provide four items: a complete first-year transcript; if that transcript does not include class rank, a letter indicating the applicant’s class rank (unless your school does not rank); the first page of the applicant’s CAS report; a letter of good standing from the dean; and a letter of recommendation from a professor at their current law school.

 Transfer and Visiting Students